Kankoda/Web/_includes/kankoda/licenses/terms.md

 ## Standard Terms & Conditions

-These are the Standard Terms & Conditions for the [{{product}}]({{include.url}}) SDK (“the Software”) which is owned and licensed by [Kankoda Sweden AB]({{site.url}}) (“the Licensee").
+These are the Standard Terms & Conditions for the [{{product}} SDK]({{include.url}}) (“the Software”) which is owned and licensed by [Kankoda Sweden AB]({{site.url}}) (“the Licensee").

 The standard license is aimed at indies & small businesses.
-Reach out for a [custom license]({{ custom-email }}) if you’re an enterprise or a company with $10M+ in annual revenue, or the app has $1M+ in annual revenue.
+Reach out for a [custom license]({{custom-email}}) if you’re an enterprise or a company with $10M+ in annual revenue, or the app has $1M+ in annual revenue.

 ## License Activation

-Standard licenses are purchased via [Gumroad]({{ site.urls.gumroad }}) and can be used immediately after purchase, using the unique license key that is provided with the license purchase confirmation.
+Standard licenses that are purchased via the online store can be used immediately after purchase, using the unique license key that is provided with the purchase confirmation.

-Custom licenses can be purchased via regular invoicing or any other preferred means of payment, and will typically be activated within two business days after payment has been received.
+Licenses that are purchased via invoicing or any other means of payment, will typically be activated within two business days after payment has been received.

 ## License Validation

 Standard licenses are validated using network requests.
 The SDK can handle temporary connectivity loss, but requires regular connectivity for the license to be properly validated.

-Yearly higher and custom licenses are encoded into the product and delivered as an encrypted file that is validated on-device, without the need for network-based validation.
+Yearly Gold/Business/Custom/Enterprise licenses are encoded into the SDK and also delivered as an encrypted file.
+Both options are validated on-device, without the need for network-based validation.

 ## License Expiration

-A license expires when its subscription ends, or when the binary or encrypted information expires.
-This will stop LicenseKit from being used in the related product.
+Standard licenses expire when the subscription ends, or when the on-device SDK license or license file expires.
+This will stop LicenseKit from being used until the license is renewed.

-Custom licenses can be configured to customize the license expiration behavior, which allows them to allow a grace period in already shipped version of an app.
+Yearly Gold/Business/Custom/Enterprise licenses can customize the license expiration behavior, to allow a grace period in already shipped versions of the related product.

 ## Free Trial

-Standard licenses include a free trial with unlimited access to all non-consumption-based features in the selected tier.
-The trial will automatically convert to a paid plan if it's not cancelled.
+Standard licenses that are purchased via the online store include a free trial with unlimited access to non-consumption features in the selected tier.

+The trial will automatically convert to a paid plan if it's not cancelled before the trial period ends.

 ## Refunds

-The free trial can be cancelled at any time.
-No refunds will be approved after the free trial ends.
-All active license subscriptions can be cancelled at any time, and will last through the remaining term.
+Standard licenses that are purchased via the online store honor the store's refund policy (7 days for Gumroad and 14 days for Paddle).

+Yearly Gold/Business licenses will not be encoded into the SDK until the refund period ends, since it will lock in the license period into the SDK binary.

+Yearly Custom/Enterprise licenses include a limited refund policy.
+No refunds will be approved after the license has been encoded into the SDK or delivered as a file.

 ## Technical Information